History of Sex in Cinema:

 The 'hollow man' was tempted when he spied upon his pretty neighbor (Rhona Mitra), seen topless from an adjacent apartment.
 While she took a shower, he rang her doorbell but when she came to the door and viewed through the peephole, no one was there at her door.
 When it rang again three times, she opened the door and unwittingly let the invisible intruder in.

 She was further watched at her dressing table as she rubbed cream into her skin and combed her hair - spooked by her moving mirror, she was then attacked and thrown on the bed, where she was presumably invisibly raped by the unseen assailant.

 In the Mood for Love (2000, HK) (aka Fa yeung nin wa)

-Writer/director Kar Wai Wong's romantic drama of sexual longing, unrequited love and lack of fulfillment - backed by a Nat King Cole soundtrack - was one of the sexiest films ever made, without any overt sex in it.
+Writer/director Kar Wai Wong's romantic and evocative drama of sexual longing, unrequited love and lack of fulfillment - backed by a hypnotic, sad violin-tinged soundtrack with moody Nat King Cole songs - was one of the sexiest films ever made, without any overt sex in it.